MalikBagwala/cubejs-demo/README.md

 ## Project USPs and Improvement

-1. **Cutting Edge Front-end Technologies with a clean design** - This project improves immensely on all the example projects in its clean and modern approach towards Front-end dashboard development using React
+1. **Cutting Edge Front-end Technologies with a clean design** - This project improves on all the example projects in its clean and modern approach towards Front-end dashboard development using React and Mantine
-2. **Dockerized Environment** - All the services (expect the client app) are dockerized resulting in a smooth dev journey
+2. **Dockerized Environment** - All the services (expect the client app) are dockerized resulting in a smooth dev process.
-3. **Takes on more complex visualizations using D3** - this project builds on all the example projects by cube team and introduces one complex visualization
+3. **Custom Dashboards using D3** - this project builds on all the example projects by cube team and introduces one custom visualization

 ## Project Notes